The-AI-Alliance/enterprise-MCP/README.md

 [Published Documentation](https://the-ai-alliance.github.io/enterprise-MCP/)

-This repo contains the code and documentation for the AI Alliance: MCP in the Enterprise: A User Guide.
+This repo contains the GitHub Pages website with articles on using MCP effectively in enterprise settings, where high availiability, security, etc. are important concerns.

 See the [project website](https://the-ai-alliance.github.io/enterprise-MCP/) for additional details about this project.

-TODO - Describe this project

 The rest of this README provides information for contributors, developers, and users of this project repo.